Silverpoint (TV series)

-Silverpoint is a European science fiction teen television series, which airs on CBBC, created by Lee Walters and Steven Andrew.
+Silverpoint is a science fiction teen television series, which airs on CBBC, created by Lee Walters and Steven Andrew.
 The series follows a group of kids at an adventure camp who discover a strange artefact, while also drawn to the fate of four children who mysteriously disappeared twenty years ago.
 The first series was broadcast on CBBC from 6 March 2022.
 It was renewed for a second series which premiered on 17 May 2023 on iPlayer.
 In the United States, the series airs on BYUtv.
 All season 1 episodes were made available on the BYUtv App in February 2023 with season 2 following in September 2023.

 Premise

 Season 1

 In 1997, four kids vanish in Silverpoint woods.
 Twenty-three years later, one boy aims to find out what really happened.

 Season 2

 Dragonfly compete against three other groups in a series of challenges designed by a strange alien presence.
 Each task takes place in a very different alternate reality, and these sixteen kids must now use their wits and imaginations to win.
-And the prize they’re fighting for?
-To save the world…

-If a group should lose, or decide to quit, the alien artefacts will wipe their memories of the whole adventure.
-For Dragonfly, the stakes couldn’t be higher – if unsuccessful, they’ll not only lose the game, but also their memories of each other and everything they’ve been through together.
-Put simply: they’re fighting for their friendship.
+If a group should lose, the alien artefacts will wipe their memories of the adventure.